simonsobs/nextline-graphql/README.md

 Check with a web browser at <http://localhost:8080/>.

 If you check out external plugins, nextline-graphql automatically detects them as plugins.
-An example can be found in [nextline-rdb](https://github.com/simonsobs/nextline-rdb).
+An example can be described in [nextline-rdb](https://github.com/simonsobs/nextline-rdb).

 ## Configuration